The LEND program trains professionals to screen, diagnose, and provide care for children and youth with autism and developmental disabilities.

 Funder: Health Resources and Services Administration

-Summary: Supports training programs to build workforce capacity and leadership for health professionals serving children and youth with autism and other developmental disabilities.
+Summary: Supports interdisciplinary training programs to increase the workforce and leadership capacity for serving children and youth with autism and other developmental disabilities.

-Key Information: No cost sharing required; new applicants may only apply for Tier 1 funding.
+Key Information: New applicants may only apply for Tier 1 funding; no cost-sharing required; individuals are not eligible.